 Canyon Basement Interlocking Tiles

 - Micro-beveled Edge-to-Edge Appearance

 - Made in the USA

 Easy to Assemble DIY Flooring

-The Slate Canyon basement floor tiles measures 12 x 12 – inch (1 square foot) and is lightweight which helps speed the process of installation.
+The Slate Canyon basement floor tiles measure 12 x 12 – inch (1 square foot) and are lightweight which helps speed the process of installation.
 When trying to figure out how many tiles are necessary for the basement, you first need to know the entire square footage of the area.
-The square footage amount will be equivalent to the amount of tiles needed.
-However, if having to cut around any stand still objects, stairways or walls add about 6% to the total amount of tiles needed.
+The square footage amount will be equivalent to the number of tiles required.
+However, if having to cut around any permanent objects, stairways or walls add about 6% to the total amount of tiles required.
 The additional tiles will account for the waste.
 The Canyon basement interlocking tiles can easily be cut with a jigsaw (fine tooth blade), to accommodate to the size or shape needed.
-The only small preparation required before beginning your installation is to just simply sweep your base floor clean of any dirt and debris.
+The only small preparation required before beginning your installation is to simply sweep your base floor clean of any dirt and debris.

 With a four loop-to-peg interlocking system, each vinyl top tile snaps together with a downward push and disassembles by intentionally pulling them apart.
 Professional help nor professional tools are needed for this DIY project.
 If covering a large basement area, you may want to consider using a small plastic mallet and knee pads to ease the process.

 Once these tiles are locked together correctly, they form an edge-to-edge appearance due to the tiles’ straight-edge quality, forming a gorgeous finished floating floor.
 The basement tiles have small gaps between each other to allow the moisture to escape from underneath.